AshAvalanche/ash-docs/docs/console/guides/local-network/subnet.md

 ```

 :::warning
-Do not use this wallet in production!
+Do not use this wallet as control key in production!
 :::

 ## Subnet creation

+The following command will create a [Subnet EVM](https://github.com/ava-labs/subnet-evm) blockchain with a standard [genesis](https://docs.avax.network/build/subnet/upgrade/customize-a-subnet#genesis) configuration.

 ```bash title="Command"
 ash console resource create '{